SEB-Core/mongoose-recipes/README.md

 ### Setting Up the .env File

-You will take this string and paste it into your `.env` file under the variable name `MONGODB_URI`.
+You will take this string and paste it into your `.env` file under the variable name `MONGODB_URI`, by convention.
 Like this:

 ```txt
 MONGODB_URI=mongodb+srv://<your_username>:<db_password>@<cluster_name>.qscuy.azure.mongodb.net/<database-name>?retryWrites=true&w=majority&appName=cluster_name